© April 6, 2017 | Schulter Etyang

-- The ten strategies to getting money to work for you.
+- The ten strategies for getting money to work for you.

-- The ten strategies to maximizing your potential.
+- The ten strategies for maximizing your potential.

 - The ten-day experience that will revolutionize your relationship with God

-- The ten things to do to win your friends and neighbors to Christ.
+- The ten things to do to win your friends and neighbours to Christ.